-Broughton and Selman commanded the two armed vessels heretofore mentioned, that had been despatched by Washington, in compliance with an order of Congress, to intercept in the River St. Lawrence two brigantines, which, it had been understood, were to sail from England to Quebec, laden with arms plague, trouble, and vexation I have had with the crews of all the armed vessels, are inexpressible.
+By the last accounts from the armed schooners sent to the River St. Lawrence, I fear we have but little to expect from them.
+They were falling short of provision, and mentioned that they would be obliged to return; which at this time is particularly unfortunate, as, if they chose a proper station, all the vessels coming down that river must fall into their hands.
+1 The plague, trouble, and vexation I have had with the crews of all the armed vessels, are inexpressible.
 I do believe there is not on earth a more disorderly set.
 Every time they come into port, we hear of nothing but mutinous complaints.
 Manly's success has lately, and but lately, quieted his people.
 The crews of the Washington and Harrison have actually deserted them; so that I have been under the necessity of ordering the agent to lay the latter up, and get hands for the other on the best terms he could.
+1 men, powder, nor cannon to spare.
+The great want of powder is what the attention of Congress should be particularly applied to.
+I dare not attempt any thing offensive, let the temptation or advantage be ever so great, as I have not more of that most essential article, than will be absolutely necessary to defend our lines, should the enemy attempt to attack them.